langfuse/langfuse-docs/pages/docs/sdk/python_decorators.md

 ### Custom IDs

-By assigning custom IDs to traces and observations, you can effectively track and analyze specific user sessions, jobs, or requests, ensuring a unified view of operations across various application components.
-To set a custom ID for a trace or observation, simply pass the `langfuse_observation_id` as a keyword argument _within the traced function_.
-Requiring `langfuse_observation_id` to be set as a keyword argument (kwarg) here rather than as a static decorator argument enables assingment of IDs at runtime.
+If you have your own unique ID representing an execution (messageId, traceId, correlationId), you can easily set those as trace or observation IDs for effective lookups in Langfuse.
+To set a custom ID for a trace or observation, simply pass the `langfuse_observation_id` as a keyword argument *within the traced function*.
+Requiring `langfuse_observation_id` to be set as a keyword argument (kwarg) here rather than as a static decorator argument enables ID assignment at runtime.

 ```python
 from langfuse.decorators import langfuse

 @langfuse.trace()
 def process_user_request(user_id, request_data, **kwargs):
     # Function logic here
     pass

 def main():
     user_id = "user123"